mammenarjun2/Cloud-Build-Automation-Terraform/README.md

 ### What does it do?

-Allows you to deploy a CI/CD with GCP using the native managed service cloudbuild with speed.
-Taking care of the extra steps of configuring terraform, state, cloudbuild steps and getting your repository connected to the pipline.
+Allows you to deploy a CI/CD with GCP using the native managed service Cloudbuild with speed.
+Taking care of the extra steps of configuring terraform,terraform state, cloudbuild steps and getting your Github repository connected to the pipline.

+### Addtional notes

+In the GCP console you head to https://console.cloud.google.com/cloud-build/repositories/ in your project and login to your Github and authenticate the repository you want to use.
+Once the connection is complete Github will make a secret in secret manager called github-token-(random-values).
+Copy out the secret and create a new sceret within secret manager in the console called **github-token** for your terraform to use.
+Ideally we don't want to create secrets via terraform.

 ### Features